Omar Bradley: West Point and early military career

 During the difficult period between the wars, he taught and studied.
 From 1920 to 1924, Bradley taught mathematics at West Point.
 He was promoted to major in 1924 and took the advanced infantry course at Fort Benning, Georgia.
 After brief duty in Hawaii, Bradley was selected to study at the U.S. Army Command and General Staff School at Fort Leavenworth, Kansas in 1928–29.
 Upon graduating, he served as an instructor in tactics at the U.S. Army Infantry School.
 While Bradley was serving in this assignment, the school's assistant commandant, Lieutenant Colonel George C. Marshall, described Bradley as "quiet, unassuming, capable, with sound common sense.
 Absolute dependability.
 Give him a job and forget it."

 From 1929, Bradley taught again at West Point, studying at the U.S. Army War College in 1934.
-Bradley was promoted to lieutenant colonel on June 26, 1936 and worked at the War Department; after 1938 he was directly reporting to U.S. Army Chief of Staff Marshall.
+Bradley was promoted to lieutenant colonel on 26 June 1936 and worked at the War Department; after 1938 he was directly reporting to U.S. Army Chief of Staff Marshall.

-On February 20, 1941, Bradley was promoted to the (wartime) temporary rank of brigadier general (bypassing the rank of colonel.)
-(This rank was made permanent by the Army in September 1943).
+On 20 February 1941, Bradley was promoted to the (wartime) temporary rank of brigadier general (bypassing the rank of colonel.)
+(This rank was made permanent by the army in September 1943).
 The temporary rank was conferred to allow him to command the U.S. Army Infantry School at Fort Benning, Georgia (he was among the first from his class to reach even a temporary rank of general officer; first was his West Point classmate Luis Esteves, who was promoted Brigadier general in October 1940).
+While serving in this position he played a key part in developing the officer candidate school model.
+While serving as commandant, Bradley began a long professional relationship with Willis S. Matthews; Matthews served as his aide-de-camp while he was commandant.
+When Bradley moved on to command of first the 82nd Infantry Division and later the 28th Infantry Division, Matthews served as assistant chief of staff for operations (G-3).
+When Bradley served as Chief of Staff of the United States Army, Matthews was again his aide.
+When Bradley was appointed Chairman of the Joint Chiefs of Staff, Matthews served as his executive officer.

-Almost a year later, on February 15, 1942, over two months after the American entry into World War II, Bradley was made a temporary major general (a rank made permanent in September 1944) and soon took command of the 82nd Infantry Division (soon to be redesignated as the 82nd Airborne Division) before succeeding Major General James Garesche Ord as commander of the 28th Infantry Division in June.
+On 15 February 1942, two months after the American entry into World War II, Bradley was made a temporary major general (a rank made permanent in September 1944) and soon took command of the 82nd Infantry Division (soon to be redesignated as the 82nd Airborne Division) before succeeding Major General James Garesche Ord as commander of the 28th Infantry Division in June.